 Fees and funding:

 Please see the fees and funding section.

-- Theory, Ethics and Research Based Practice
+- Working in Partnership and Evidence Based Practice

 Please note that this course is accredited by the professional body, the Career Development Institute.